Ahmad2000Mo/Stadt_Services/README.md

 # Stadt_Services
-# City Services – School Project: Multi-API Integration
+# City Services – University Project: Multi-API Integration

-This project was developed as a Uni project in my computer science studies, with the main goal of practicing the use of multiple public and external APIs.
+This project was developed as a University  project in my computer science studies, with the main goal of practicing the use of multiple public and external APIs.
 The application connects to various APIs to demonstrate how modern web apps can aggregate and present real-time data from different sources.

 **Key Idea:**
 Users can select a German city or district and access a variety of information, all powered by different APIs: statistics, weather, news, city images, holidays, and more.